zivmax/cs132-elevator/doc/Specification/specification.md

 ## Elevator System

-This documentation shows the specific development process, project structure and software APIs for the elevator system.
+This documentation shows the specific development process, project structure and software APIs of the elevator system.

 ## Content